 The archaeological evaluations required, prior to planning decisions being made, may involve:

-- The extent of work required and the techniques to be used will vary from site to site and case to case.
+- the extent of work required and the techniques to be used varying from site to site and case to case

 Once there is sufficient information available the likely impact of the proposal upon the historic environment can be assessed and measures to reduce or mitigate the identified impact defined.

 Where important historic remains are discovered as part of an evaluation it will sometimes be appropriate to refuse planning permission.

 However, the more common approach is to conserve or record the archaeological remains through the application of planning conditions or a legal agreement that either:

 - preserve the remains within the development

 - does not permit development to commence until a specialist contractor has been engaged to excavate and record the archaeological or historic building remains that are due to be lost

 Copies of all reports from fieldwork are deposited with the Historic Environment Record/Sites and Monuments Record for wider access to the community.